10 Common FAFSA Mistakes To Avoid

-You’ll have a better chance at receiving money for college if you avoid several common mistakes when filling out your Free Application for Federal Student Aid (FAFSA®) form, such as not completing it on time, not filling it out correctly, or forgetting to sign and submit, among others.
+You’ll have a better chance at receiving money for college if you avoid several common mistakes when filling out your Free Application for Federal Student Aid (FAFSA®) form.
+Such mistakes include not completing the form on time, not filling it out correctly, or forgetting to sign and submit.

 Not Completing the FAFSA® Form at All

-It doesn’t take too much time to complete, and there is help text provided for every question.
+The FAFSA form doesn’t take too much time to complete, and it includes help text for each question.
 Be sure to sign and submit!

-You could potentially lose out on thousands of dollars to help you pay for college if you don’t complete the FAFSA® form on time.
+You could potentially miss out on thousands of dollars to help you pay for college if you don’t complete the FAFSA form on time.

 Not Filing the FAFSA® Form by the Deadline

-You should fill out the FAFSA® form as soon as possible, but you should DEFINITELY fill it out before your earliest FAFSA deadline.
+You should fill out the FAFSA form as soon as it’s available, but you should definitely fill it out before your earliest FAFSA deadline.
 Each state and school sets its own deadline, and some are very early.